SterTheStar/disable-discord-updates/README.md

    - If none are found, you can manually provide the path to the folder containing `app.asar`.
    - A backup of `app.asar` will be created automatically on the first run.

+### Windows Version

+1. **Run the PowerShell script:**
+   - Right-click `patch_discord.ps1` and select "Run with PowerShell" or run it from PowerShell
+   - **Note**: This version is experimental and may not work properly

+2. **Follow the interactive menu:**
+   - The script will attempt to detect Discord installations in Program Files and AppData
+   - Select from available installations or provide a custom path
+   - A backup will be created automatically

+**⚠️ Warning**: The Windows version is still in development and may have issues or incomplete functionality.
+Use at your own risk.

 ## Menu Options
 - **Install Node.js and asar**: Installs the required dependencies to handle ASAR files.
 - **Apply patch**: Applies the patch to `hostUpdater.js` inside `app.asar`.